legend-exp/remage/validation/latest/_sources/confinement.md.txt

 &nbsp;

 You should see points generated on the polycone (back left), in a box with a center cut out (directly in front of the polycone), in a solid formed of the intersection of a box and sphere (back right).
-For the bulk simulation you should also see points generated in the sphere with a box inside (front right).
+You should also see points generated in the sphere with a box inside (front right).
 Again you should be able to appreciate a higher density of points on the surface in the surface simulation.

 ## Unions and intersections